Second mortgages in Canada: What are the rules?

 Whether you go with the same lender or a different one for your second mortgage, the interest rate will likely be higher than for your first mortgage.
 That’s because your second mortgage takes second priority: If you foreclose on the home, the debt owed to your first lender must be repaid first.
 Therefore, your second mortgage provider takes on a greater risk and is compensated for this risk by charging you a higher mortgage rate.

 Keep in mind that you’ll also have to pay the same administrative costs as with your first mortgage, including things like appraisal and legal fees.
 Furthermore, Weintraub emphasizes that cash flow should be another consideration.
-“You would need a strong income to acquire a second property, as you would have significant debt—a mortgage on your primary and secondary residence.
-A few years ago, rates were 1% to 3%, so it was much easier to borrow money.
-Today, the mortgage stress test essentially requires the mortgage to be tested at 8% or higher.”
+“You would need a strong income to acquire a second property, as you would have significant debt—a mortgage on your primary and secondary residence.”

 Getting a mortgage on a second property can help you purchase the perfect cottage hideaway, support your adult children’s housing needs, or become a landlord for the first time.
 However, second property mortgages aren’t for everyone.
 Before committing to a second property, understand your financial position and consider speaking to a financial advisor or mortgage broker.